deepboltzer/brAIn/workspace/README.md

 ### CartPole-v1k

-A custom version of the CartPole environment was created.
-This version has an increased maximum episode timesteps of 1'000.
+A custom version of the CartPole environment.
+This version has an increased maximum episode timesteps of 1000.

 `test_ppo_cartpole_v1k`